sldev2/votersrevenge-frontend/README.md

 ---
 This project is the vuejs front end used for non-administrative functions.
 It is used for browsing and joining posses, and taking and documenting activist pledges.

-The spec for this project is currently named *NOT DONE - SHARE - FE Reqs.pdf*, as it's, well, not done...
+The spec for this project is currently named [NOT DONE - SHARE - FE Reqs.pdf](https://github.com/sldev2/votersrevenge-frontend/blob/master/NOT%20DONE%20-%20SHARE%20-%20FE%20Reqs.pdf), as it's, well, not done...

 ## Project setup
 ```